John 19: Verse 1

 Heinrich Meyer notes that Pilate "caused the scourging to be carried out", but this would have been done by his soldiers.
 The action was "inflicted without sentence [or] legality".
 According to Scottish Free Church minister William Nicoll, the scourging was meant as a compromise by Pilate, undertaken "in the ill-judged hope that this minor punishment might satisfy the Jews".
-Pilate went on to declare that he found no fault in Jesus (verses 4 and 6).
+Pilate stated three times (in John 18:39, 19:4 and 19:6) that he found no fault in Jesus.